-Say “hello” to Saturday, everyone!
 Thanks for coming by today!
-Even though I’m a bit late for Valentine’s Day, I’m going to share how to make a ticking fabric heart wreath (but, you can do it in any shape you want, and it will be gorgeous)!
+Today, let’s learn how to make a ticking fabric heart wreath (but, you can do it in any shape you want, and it will be gorgeous)!
+This ‘rag wreath’ is a fun watch-a-Hallmark-movie type of craft!

-HOW TO MAKE A TICKING FABRIC HEART WREATH
+HOW TO MAKE A TICKING STRIPE FABRIC HEART WREATH

 I first saw this project done by Jen at Noting Grace.
 Her blue ticking fabric and denim wreath stops me in my tracks every time I see it on social media.
 SO pretty!
 Thanks for the inspiration, Jen!

-- 1-2 yards of ticking fabric in your color choice (I only used 1 yard)
+- 1-2 yards of ticking fabric in your color choice (I only used 1 yard, in red)

 - ½-1 yard of 1 or 2 contrasting fabrics (I used a double-sided fabric which resulted in looking like I was using TWO additional fabrics)

-- Wire form (wreath or round, or whatever!)
-(I bought mine at Dollar Tree, but you can also find them at Hobby Lobby)
+- Wire form (heart or round, or whatever!)
+(Link supplied for your convenience, however, I bought mine at Dollar Tree, but you can also find them at Hobby Lobby)

 - Wire cutters (optional)